-For the Birds! is an elementary education program that teaches environmental awareness and appreciation of nature through the study of birds.
-During a 4, 8 or 16 week session, public and private school students in grades 2 through 4 learn about their natural environment through classroom lessons, outdoor field trips, and a conservation project designed to improve bird habitat in the local community.
+For the Birds! is an environmental education program that teaches awareness and appreciation of nature through the study of birds.
+During a 4, 8, or 16 week session, public and private school students in elementary, middle, and high school learn about their natural environment through classroom lessons, outdoor field trips, and a conservation project designed to improve bird habitat in the local community.
 For the Birds! exposes students, usually for the first time, to the idea that their own neighborhoods provide valuable habitat to birds and other urban wildlife.

 Thanks to our strong volunteer corps, For the Birds! is taught in all five boroughs and has been a flagship environmental education program of Audubon New York for nearly two decades.
-We'd love to continue building our program with the help of our dedicated volunteers!
+We would love to continue building our program with the help of our dedicated volunteers!

-If you are interested in volunteering, please contact Rich Santangelo, For the Birds!
-Education Program Manager at firstname.lastname@example.org or 212-979-3077.
+If you are interested in volunteering, please contact Program Director Richard Santangelo, email@example.com, 212-979-3077.

 Be a Good Egg Outreach Program